What Is the Best Solar Panel Orientation for homes in Melbourne?.

 The Importance of Self-Consumption

 Using your own solar electricity instead of grid power is far more cost-effective than receiving a low feed-in tariff for sending solar electricity into the grid.
-The more you are charged for grid electricity and the lower your solar feed-in tariff, the more important it becomes to maximize self-consumption.
+The more you are charged for grid electricity and the lower your solar feed-in tariff, the more important it becomes to further increase self-consumption.

 Benefits of Self-Consumption